MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/introduction.md

 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

 ## Introducing Dynamics 365 AI for Customer Insights
 Turning customer data into actual actionable insights can be difficult, complicated and expensive from several well-known and yet unsolvable reasons.
-Among these are the overwhelming amounts of data organizations manage, the dispersed and conflicting nature of this multiple-source data, the rapidly changing behaviors of customers, and the lack of both unique and actionable insights.
+Among these are the overwhelming amounts of data organizations manage, the dispersed and conflicting nature of this multiple-source data, the rapidly changing behaviors of customers, and the lack of both unique and actionable insights to act upon.

 Today, your customers expect relevant and tailored experiences.
-With AI for Customer Insights, you can immediately start extracting rich insights from your data, no matter how dispersed and limited it was, so you can  engage customers in highly-personalized and effective ways without the need for a data mining specialist.
+With AI for Customer Insights, you can immediately start extracting rich insights from your data, no matter how dispersed and ambiguous it is, so you can  engage customers in highly-personalized and effective ways without the need for a data mining specialist.

 Harness the power of AI for Customer Insights to:

-- Merge all of your data into a 360-angle view on your customers, displayed in an easy-to-use and visualization-rich dashboard.
+- Combine all your data and gain a 360-angle view on your customers, displayed in an easy-to-use and visualization-rich dashboard
-- Empower your employees with actionable customer insights.
+- Empower your employees with actionable customer insights
-- Get both quick results via complete SaaS solution with pre-packaged analytics, and unique results via machine learning capabilities.
+- Get both quick results via complete SaaS solution with pre-packaged analytics, and more in-depth results via machine-learning capabilities

 ## Prerequisites

 For AI for Customer Insights, you don’t need a Power BI account.
 You are only required to meet the following prerequisites:

-**AI for Customer Insights app** – download the app either from AppSource (to add link) or from the following page (to add marketing page link).
+**AI for Customer Insights app** – download the app either from AppSource [to add link] or from the following page [to add marketing page link]

 **Data source** - Currently, two data sources are supported: